JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 There will be a login button that directs to `/login` from which via better-auth and a sqlite with a unique username and password provided as per .env that is the one who can access the `/admin`

-Once we are logged in we can add into a folder `.mp3` with audios and a `podcast.json` with the podcast metadata, like its name, description, cover image, etc.

-This information is then showed in the main page `/` and the `/podcast-name` page.

-On the main page there will be a button to load more podcasts (by default it will just show 1, this has to be an environment variable to be tweaked)

 Include a `dockerfile` and `docker-compose.yml` that will control the title, description, open-graph image, favicon location and other global website variables via environment variables.

 Create also a makefile with the following commands: